sophie-aubert/floodit/README.md

   $> git clone https://github.com/MediaComem/floodit.git
   ```

-- Download dependencies and compile the application (_this might take a while
+- Download dependencies and compile the application (_grab a coffee, this might
-  the first time_):
+  take a while the first time_):

   ```bash
   $> cd floodit